You are here

 CRUIKSHANK, GEORGE (1792-1878)

 Richard W. Meirs, Class of 1888: Collection of George Cruikshank

 Location designator: Cruik

 About 1000 volumes (separately arranged, classed and catalogued), many separate prints, as well as drawings, finished oil paintings, oil sketches, "panorama" prints on rollers for viewing in special boxes, etched plates, broadsides, bound manuscripts, autograph letters, and Cruikshank correspondence.
 The materials are divided according to form among the following Divisions of the Department of Special Collections:

 1. Graphic Arts -- has printed book section listed in the 1920 Classed Catalogue described below; it also has about 355 Cruikshank prints and arranged in Cohn number (stored with oversize Cruikshank books) as well as numerous drawings and other objects (there as well).
-The database VISUALS will give you access to the prints from a wide variety of points, including individual words in each title.
+The Library's main catalogue will give you access to the prints from a wide variety of points, including individual words in each title.
 For example, Cruikshank did a number of prints satirizing Napoleon; some can be found by searching the word Boney in the title.
 See also (GA) GC022, which contains a digital version of the catalogue of drawings.
-Scans of select prints and drawings are available in Almagest.
+Scans of select prints and drawings are available in an online exhibition

 2. Manuscripts -- consists of bound manuscripts, autograph letters, and Cruikshank correspondence.
 (MSS) C0256 contains the personal papers of Cruikshank and his wife, Eliza Cruikshank; reflecting his active participation not only in the world of the illustrator and caricaturist but also in the temperance movement of Victorian England.
 Included are manuscript material, drawings, correspondence, and documents.
 The groups of drawings, engravings, and proofs are also individually cataloged and listed in an online finding aid.